Frequently Asked Questions

 What is MakerKit not very ideal for?

-If you are not confident in your React skills (especially newer concepts like Hooks), you should consider something simpler.
+If you are not confident in your React skills (especially newer concepts like React hooks), you should consider something simpler.

-Also, MakerKit is not the right choice if Firebase is not the right choice for your project in the first place.
+Also, MakerKit is not the right choice if Firebase or Supabase are not the right choice for your project in the first place.

 Feel free to contact me to check if it's right for your project.